mojarcoder/mojar-player-new/README.md

 3. Supported formats: SRT, VTT, ASS, SSA
 4. Use "Remove Subtitles" to disable them

+### Audio Features
+1. **Album Art**:
+   - The player automatically detects album art in the same directory as the audio file
+   - To set custom album art, right-click or long-press during audio playback
+   - Select "Set Album Art" from the context menu
+   - Choose an image file from your computer
+   - The custom album art will be saved and displayed whenever this audio file is played
+   - To remove custom album art, use the "Clear Custom Album Art" option

+2. **Audio Visualization**:
+   - When playing audio files with album art, the artwork is displayed
+   - Without album art, an animated cassette tape visualization is shown
+   - The cassette animation includes rotating spools that move in sync with playback
+   - Audio waveform visualization provides visual feedback of the audio

+3. **Repeat Modes**:
+   - No Loop: Plays through the playlist once
+   - Loop One: Repeats the current track indefinitely
+   - Loop All: Plays through the entire playlist and starts over

 ### Playlist Management
 - Add media files through the context menu
 - Drag and drop files to add to playlist